spring-projects/spring-integration-samples/intermediate/rest-http/readme.md

 * RestHttpClientTest

 This test-case can be used to test the HTTP Path usage.
 It uses Spring's [RestTemplate][] to assemble and send HTTP requests.
 The *Server*, on the other hand, is using Spring Integration's HTTP Endpoint configuration.
-The provided project itself is a web project and you can build the project using [Maven][] and deploy the resulting war under `target/rest-http-*.war` to Servlet Containers such as [Jetty][] or [Apache Tomcat][]:
+The provided project itself is a web project and you can build the project using [Gradle][] and deploy the resulting war under `target/rest-http-*.war` to Servlet Containers such as [Jetty][] or [Apache Tomcat][]:

-	$ mvn clean verify
+	$ gradlew :rest-http:build

 # To run this sample

 1. Deploy the project
   - If you are using [Spring Tool Suite][] (STS) and project is imported as Eclipse project in your workspace you can just execute 'Run on Server'
-  - You can also run 'mvn clean verify' and generate the WAR file that you can deploy to Servlet Containers
+  - You can also run **gradlew :rest-http:build** and generate the WAR file that you can deploy to Servlet Containers
 2. Run the simple JUnit Test: **org.springframework.integration.samples.rest.RestHttpClientTest**
   - You may change the URI Variable value in the test to see different results.